-The TOE supports the following types of devices: USB Keyboard and Mouse, analog audio speakers, USB smart card / CAC readers, and depending on model, DisplayPort, HDMI or DVI-I display.
+The TOE supports the following types of devices: USB Keyboard and Mouse, analog audio speakers, and depending on model, DisplayPort, HDMI or DVI-I display.
 All other devices are rejected.
 The TOE accepts DisplayPort signals at the computer interface, internally converts it to HDMI and then converts the signals back to DisplayPort for output to the console interface.
 Refer to the two interface tables in Section 2.2 for details on TOE computer peripherals and connected computer port interfaces for each specific TOE model.